Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Numerical Results

-Our benchmarks (see above) for this channel are $R_\DF = 0.5$, $R_\CF = 0.49867$ and $R_{\DF-\UB} = 0.5$.
-All benchmarks were surpassed by the above rate $R$ which is achievable by soft-DF-BP.
-By our discussion in Sec.~\ref{sec:Limitations_Good_Codes}, $R_\CF$ and $R_{\DF-\UB}$ are likely to upper bound the achievable rates with any implementation of soft-DF-BP that applies ``good'' codes.
-Thus, our gap from the benchmarks indicates the advantage of using ``bad'' codes\footnote{We also experimented with partial-DF (see Sec.~\ref{sec:ProblemFormulation}).
+We also experimented with partial-DF (see Sec.~\ref{sec:Introduction}).
 Unfortunately, we were not able to design an application of the strategy whose performance exceeds the above rates achieved by DF and CF. A similar difficulty was reported by~\cite[Sec.~4.2.7]{Gerhard_Maric_Cooperative} in the context of full-duplex AWGN channels.
-Further optimization of partial-DF is beyond the scope of this work.}.
+Further optimization of partial-DF is beyond the scope of this work.